-Merton has developed a Freedom of Information publication scheme that follows a common pattern adopted by a number of Oxford Colleges, written in compliance with the FOIA 2000.
+We have developed a Freedom of Information publication scheme that follows a common pattern adopted by a number of Oxford Colleges, written in compliance with the Freedom of Information Act (FOIA) 2000.

 Through this scheme, the College endeavours to be as transparent as possible about its activities while at the same time recognising that sensitive material, such as that relating to individuals or which involves confidential commercial considerations, cannot be made publicly available.

 Freedom of Information Requests should be addressed to Charles Alexander.